In this article you will learn:

 There you have it – living famous faces in the STEM fields.
 Their success can be attributed back to competition, being surrounded by like-minded people, and involvement in extracurricular activities that involved STEM topics.

 At MakerKids, we offer classes in robotics, coding, and Minecraft that can get your kids on the path to STEM success.
+Our virtual classes are small so that kids get the attention they deserve.
+They’re also taught by experienced instructors in the STEM field.
+We take pride in offering educational and fun STEM classes for children so that they can explore all of the options that are available to them.
 For more information, call us at 1-844-MAKERKIDS or visit us online.